Bridge Multisections of Knotted Surfaces in $S^4$: Bridge multisections

 \section{Bridge multisections}

 We discuss a 4-dimensional analog of bridge position for links in $S^3$.
 Bridge multisections can be defined for surfaces in arbitrary 4-manifolds (see \cite{islambouli2022toric} or \cite{pants}).
-We write a simplified version for $F\subset S^4$ as this paper only studies surfaces in 4--space. \begin{definition}[\cite{islambouli2022toric}] Let $F$ be an embedded surface in $S^4$.
+We write a simplified version for $F\subset S^4$ as this paper only studies surfaces in $S^4$.
+The curious reader may find interesting the work of Islambouli and Naylor on multisections of closed 4--manifolds \cite{multi}. \begin{definition}[\cite{islambouli2022toric}] Let $F$ be an embedded surface in $S^4$.
 A $(b;c)$--bridge multisection of $F$, where $c=(c_i)_{i=1}^n$, is a decomposition

-such that for each $i\in \mathbb{Z}_{n}$, \begin{enumerate} \item $\Dcal_i=F\cap X_i$ is a $c_i$--patch trivial disk system in a 4-ball $X_i$, \item $(B_i,T_i)=(X_i,\Dcal_i)\cap (X_{i-1},\Dcal_{i-1})$ is a $b$--bridge trivial tangle inside a 3-ball, and \item $(\Sigma,\{p_1, \dots, p_{2b}\})=\bigcap_{i=1}^n (X_i, \Dcal_i)$ is a 2--sphere with $2b$--punctures. \end{enumerate} \end{definition}
+such that for each $i\in \mathbb{Z}_{n}$, \begin{enumerate} \item $\Dcal_i=F\cap X_i$ is a $c_i$--patch trivial disk system in a 4-ball $X_i$, \item $(B_i,T_i)=(X_i,\Dcal_i)\cap (X_{i-1},\Dcal_{i-1})$ is a $b$--bridge trivial tangle inside a 3--ball, and \item $(\Sigma,\{p_1, \dots, p_{2b}\})=\bigcap_{i=1}^n (X_i, \Dcal_i)$ is a 2--sphere with $2b$--punctures. \end{enumerate} \end{definition}

 The decomposition $S^4=\bigcup_{i=1}^n X_i$ is called the \emph{0--multisection} of $S^4$.
 In words, a $(b;c)$--bridge multisection, also referred to as \emph{$b$--bridge $n$--section}, is a decomposition of the surface $F$ into trivial disk systems intersecting each 3--ball $B_i=X_i\cap X_{i-1}$ in $b$--bridge trivial tangles $T_i$.
 The surface $\Sigma$ is called the \emph{central surface} or \emph{bridge surface} of $F$ and it is often depicted as a $2b$--punctured sphere.
 The numbers $c_1, \dots, c_n$ are called the \emph{patch numbers}, and $b=|\Sigma\cap F|/2$ is called the \emph{bridge number} of the decomposition.
 When all patch numbers are equal, say to $c_1$, we will write $c$ as a number.
 For instance $(4;2)$--bridge multisections are $\left(4;(2,\dots,2)\right)$--bridge multisections.
 A $(b;c)$--bridge multisection is \emph{thin} if $c_i=b-1$ for all $i\in \mathbb{Z}_n$.
 Theorem \ref{thm:thin_multi} states that every surface admits a thin multisection.